paras1729kori/React-Sessions/2nd Session.md

     * And the external file styling
 * The only different thing in React is that the CSS attributes are changed or written acc. to the JS text style i.e CamelCase style
 * And for using external CSS simply add a css/scss file and import it in the JS component
-> Continue to code, add border, background, color to the buttons
 ```javascript
 const btnStyle = {
     background:"blue",